 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Bloc Party tickets.
+Want to see Bloc Party in concert?
+View the listings below for upcoming dates and Bloc Party tickets.

 Bloc Party was formed by Russell Lissack and Kele Okereke in 1999 following the Reading Festival.
 The two had previously met the year before and on their second encounter decided to form a band.
 After finding bassist Gordon Moakes and drummer Matt Tong, the quartet went to work touring and recording material.
 While they gained a base by touring for the intervening four years, 2003 was a breakthrough year for the group.
 They saw one of their tracks, "The Marshals Are Dead," featured on a compilation CD and released their debut single, "She's Hearing Voices."
 The band's fortunes grew brighter when Okereke gave a copy of the single to Alex Kapranos of Franz Ferdinand and a Radio 1 DJ.
 The airplay of the song, combined with the band's invitation to play at Franz Ferdinand's Domino event, led to a record deal in early 2004.